 LLM-powered assistants often generate insecure code patterns, including hardcoded credentials, improper input validation, and logic flaws.
 Additionally, prompt injection attacks allow adversaries to manipulate AI responses, leaking sensitive data or altering system behavior.

-All of this said, it’s important companies validate AI-generated code with security testing tools, implement strict input/output validation for AI models, and employ monitoring mechanisms to detect and respond to suspicious AI behavior.
+All of this said, it’s important that companies validate AI-generated code with security testing tools, implement strict input/output validation for AI models, and employ monitoring mechanisms to detect and respond to suspicious AI behavior.

 Software Supply Chain Attacks